WHAT ARE BLUE SAPPHIRES?

 Corundum in its purest state is aluminium oxide (Al2O3), which is a colourless sapphire.
-Additional trace elements or impurities combined with these base elements gives breathtaking sapphire colours.
+Additional trace elements or impurities combined with these base elements give breathtaking sapphire colours.

-Naturally, a combination of titanium and iron trace elements in the crystal system of aluminium oxide makes a blue sapphire.
+Naturally, a combination of iron and titanium trace elements in the crystal system of aluminium oxide makes a blue sapphire.

 Treatments such heat treatment can also alter a colour of a sapphire to blue by simply melting its titanic and iron into the crystals structure.
 Diffusion and surface coating are synthetic treatment methods and they can also give a sapphire an appearance of blue.